s-surineni/youtubeforstudents/TESTING_GUIDE.md

 ### When Section Mode is Enabled:
 - Video automatically pauses after specified duration
 - Section status card appears with current section info
-- "Play Next Section" and "Restart" buttons appear after pause
+- "Next Section", "Replay", and "Restart" buttons appear after pause
 - Section number increments with each new section
+- Replay button allows reviewing the current section from its start

 ### When Section Mode is Disabled:
 - Video plays normally without interruption